babashka/sci/README.md

 When you require `sci.core` in `user.clj` in a shadow-cljs project, you might see problems with `sci.core/copy-var`.

-This can be worked around by:
+This can be worked around by either:

 - Requiring `cljs.analyzer.api` in `user.clj` as well
 - Not requiring `sci.core` immediately but delaying it e.g. using `requiring-resolve`